Brono25/saybanana-samdd/README.md

 This  `python` program reads audio files from the **Say Banana** Firebase storage, applies the `samdd_method` and uploads the results of the assessment as a json file to the Firebase storage.
 The program is wrapped in a docker container.

-The `json` reports are uploaded to the Firebase storage following a similiar file structure as the audio files, seen below.
+The JSON reports are uploaded to the Firebase storage following a similiar file structure as the audio files, seen below.
 ```txt
 └── user_example@email.com/
         ├── Daily_Audio/